unbit/uwsgi-docs/tutorials/CachingCookbook.rst

 The examples assume a modular uWSGI build.
 You can ignore the 'plugins' option, if you are using a monolithic build.

+Recipes are tested over uWSGI 1.9.7.
+Older versions may not work.

 Let'start
 *********